Vendiel/daresay-a11y/posts/structure-and-presentation.md

 ## Description

 Structural features in HTML, presentational features in CSS.
+For instance, you should use styling properties instead of using whitespace characters for layout purposes.